054 - Don’t Wait Like Me!—Get Recruitment Ready

 - Bonus: online portfolio website to introduce yourself and show off your skills

 While this might seem like obvious advice, I wish I had taken it a lot earlier!
 These things have a way of not being prioritized if you’re not actively looking for a job.
 Why?
 Well it’s hard!
 How do you write about programming experience when you don’t have any?
 What on earth can you write about that will make someone want to hire you?
-For these reasons and more, I put off preparing these things for a new career as a developer.
+For these reasons and more, I never quite got around to preparing these things with dev opportunities in mind.

 AND THEN…randomly out of the blue I was introduced to the hiring manager at a company I would love to work for, and they are searching for a junior developer!
 We had a great conversation that made me even more excited about the opportunity to work there.
 And what was the first thing she asked for?
 A relevant CV!